hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

         corrTmp=corr0.loc[keysRedo,keysRedo]

 11.)
-Find the mean of the means of the sub-par clusters
+Calculate the mean of the means of the sub-par clusters

 ::

         tStatMean=np.mean([clusterTstats[i] for i in redoClusters])

 12.)
 Apply the clusterKMeansTop function to the new matrix of sub-par values.
 The maximum number of clusters that is set in this function is the minimum value between the initial function and the new matrix's N-1.
 A new set of optimum clustering is the result.

 ::